+In contrast to existing methods~\cite{liu2020autocompress,he2018amc}, layer embeddings are essential for our learning-based automatic network pruning method.
+In the following, we analytically compare the effectiveness of using our DNN graph embedding with existing approaches.

-Layer embeddings are essential for the DDPG agent to find a compression policy.
-However, many auto model compression methods\cite{liu2020autocompress,he2018amc} relies on manually defined rules for DNN embedding.
-We introduced an Auto Graph Encoder-Decoder to embed the DNN without human efforts and domain expertise. \\ {\bf Compare with manually defined layer embeddings} We compare AGMC with AMC\cite{he2018amc} to show the effectiveness of our embeddings for the DNN.
-In AMC, for each layer $t$, they manually defined $11$ features that characterize the state $s_t$:\\ $(t,n,c,h,w,stride,k,FLOPs(t),reduced,rest,a_{t-1})$ \\where $t$ is the layer id, the dimension of the kernel is $n\times c\times k\times k$, and the input is $c\times h\times w$. $FLOPs(t)$ is the FLOPs of layer $t$.
-Reduced is the total number of reduced FLOPs in previous layers.
-Rest is the number of remaining FLOPs in the following layers.
-The above layer embedding rules may miss important information, such as the number of parameters in each hidden layer, which are only applicable to convolutional layers.
-In AGMC, we learn the layer embeddings from graph encoder-decoder, which does not require expert knowledge and applicable for all kinds of hidden layers.
+\paragraph{Learning-based vs. manually-defined layer embeddings.} We compare AGMC with AMC~\cite{he2018amc}, which manually defines 11 features related to each layer as the embedding vector $s_t=(t,n,c,h,w,stride,k,FLOPs(t),reduced,rest,a_{t-1})$ , where $t$ is the layer id, the dimension of the kernel is $n\times c\times k\times k$, and the input is $c\times h\times w$. $FLOPs(t)$ is the FLOPs of layer $t$. $Reduced$ is the total number of FLOPs reduced in previous layers and finally $rest$ is the number of remaining FLOPs in the layers ahead.
+We argue that such a strict layer embedding may miss important information, such as the number of parameters in each hidden layer, which are only applicable to a given DNN.
+In the AGMC, the graph encoder-decoder learns the layer states from DNN structural information.
+Thus, it does not require expert knowledge and is applicable for all kinds of DNNs.